-- The format must meet the requirements of the Faculty (see example). - The cover is made of rigid paper in burgundy (Bordeaux) color. - The characters are golden on the flat and the side (student name, work title, academic year). - !!!
+- The format must meet the requirements of the Faculty (see example). - The cover is made of rigid paper in dark grey color for the Pharm.D. degree. - The characters are silver on the flat and the side (student name, work title, academic year).

+!!!
 The cover page is reproduced after the protection white page.

-IV.
-FORMAT
+IV.2.
+Format

-- The page format is ISO A4 or 210 x 297mm. - The number of pages must be ranged between 50-70 pages, from the introduction till the end of the references. - The paper (80g/m2) will be printed on a single front, with the back remaining white.
+- The page format is ISO A4 or 210 x 297mm. - The number of pages must be ranged between 50-100 pages, from the introduction till the end of the references.

+• The paper (80g/m) will be printed on a single front, with the back remaining white.
 So all pages are on the right.